shxdow/shxdow.github.io/notes.md

 [Source](https://twitter.com/TalebWisdom/status/1199392662304034816)

-[^1]: Needless to say, primitive and hard to reason about tools do play their role
+[^1]: Needless to say, primitive and hard to reason about tools do play their role.
+But it goes much much further than that.
+Producing secure software is really hard.